8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 • Next, fill a coffee cup about half full with lemon juice.

-• Run a heavy cycle (the hot water will kill the germs while the lemon juice helps dissolve grease, food, etc.), and you’ll have sparkling clean dishes!
+• Run a heavy cycle (the hot water will kill the germs while the lemon juice helps dissolve grease, food, etc.), and you’ll have sparkling clean dishes.

-Have you tried Branch Basics non-toxic Dishwasher Tabs?
+Have you tried Branch Basics Dishwasher Tabs?
 These concentrated detergent tablets are PVA free and ingredients are rated 1-2 on EWG Skin Deep.

 8. Distilled White Vinegar (yes, again!)